 Cyclops is a buzzword that is sometimes heard when discussing types of live foods for aquarium fish.
 Yet many people have no idea what they are, what they are used for, or where to get them.
-No worries, here is the scoop on Cyclops.
+Here is the scoop on Cyclops.

 Cyclops range from 0.5 to 5 mm long, possess antennae, a segmented body, and five pairs of legs.
 The front section of the adult is oval in shape and includes the head as well as the first five thoracic segments.
 The rear section, known as a furca, is slimmer and contains the sixth thoracic segment, four abdominal segments, and two caudal appendages that project from the rear.
 The Cyclops larvae, known as nauplii, are free-swimming and devoid of segments.
 It is the nauplii that resemble a flea.

-Interestingly enough, the body of the Cyclops takes on the hue, at least in part, from what it eats.
-Cyclops species can vary in color from blue, green, orange, to red.
-The single eye may be black but is quite often red.
-They are omnivorous, eating algae and a variety of other microscopic debris, and live on average, about three months.
+The body of the Cyclops takes on the hue, at least in part, from what it eats.
+Cyclops species can vary in color from blue, green, orange, and red.
+The single eye may be black but it is quite often red.
+They are omnivorous, eating algae and a variety of other microscopic debris.
+On average, they live for about three months.
 Females are more abundant than males and have paired egg sacs that are carried at the back of the body.
 When conditions are ideal, Cyclops will rapidly multiply.